 How Ray started over halfway across the world.

-Americans’ annual “New Years’ Resolutions” were a whole new concept, too.
-He was inspired! (in assuming that everyone else actually stuck to them) Perfect timing, as Ray was newly determined to make a change, not just for himself, but for his family.
-“I signed up at a local gym in January 2010 and I committed to achieving my goal and dream of becoming fit and healthy.
+The concept of a New Year’s resolution was also foreign to Ray — it just so happened that party took place around the new year.
+The timing was perfect to undertake the western tradition, “I signed up at a local gym in January 2010 and I committed to achieving my goal and dream of becoming fit and healthy.
 I knew that I wanted to show my family that I appreciated the sacrifices that they’ve made for me and that I took nothing for granted.
 They provided me the opportunity to grow and learn, so I wanted to show them I could developed myself intellectually and physically.”
 Ray’s transformation came in a series of steps.
-Though he didn’t start with the deep understanding of nutrition and fitness he has now, it was obvious enough that such a massive change was undertaken in smaller increments.
-“I wanted to lose 20lbs by winter quarter, then 20 by the next, and so on and so on.”
+Though he didn’t start with the deep understanding of nutrition and fitness he has now, he did learn and adapt along the way, “I wanted to lose 20lbs by winter quarter, then 20 by the next, and so on and so on.”

-“What’s so great about all of it is that you can control the outcome of yours goals through your daily decisions and actions.
+Over the phone, I can hear Ray’s voice becoming higher pitched, he’s still genuinely excited about this time in his life.
+It was when he combined the nutritional and the physical into one rock-solid fitness regiment, “Once my nutrition kicked in, everything got better.
+My life completely changed!
+By manipulating certain macros, I learned how to achieve a certain physique.
+Quest Bars kept me sane when I was cutting, too.
+What’s so great about all of it is that you can control the outcome of yours goals through your daily decisions and actions.
 It’s a process that requires time and patience.
-I became creative with the food that I ate, making sure that it was all healthy and it tasted great.
+I became creative with the food that I ate, making sure that it was all healthy and it tasted great.”